tillbiskup/aspecd/docs/examples/plotting-annotation-marker.rst

 .. figure:: ./plotting-annotation-marker-styled.png

     Plot with two markers for the peak positions as annotation.
-The markers are heavily styled, and a larger symbol used to show all the details..
+The markers are heavily styled, and a larger symbol used to show all the details.